Helping Members of the Community on Their Path of Recovery

 Accomplishments

-Gateway Receives 3-Year CARF Reaccreditation (2018)
+Gateway Receives continued 3-Year CARF Reaccreditation (2024)

 Executive Leadership Team

-Ashley Allen, LCSW, Chief Operating Officer
+Ashley Allen, DSW, LCSW, Chief Executive Officer

-David Crews, Chief Executive Officer/Chief Financial Officer
+David Crews, Chief Financial Officer

 Ralph Menard, Chief Clinical Officer